HarshitDaftary/AnuKit/CONTRIBUTING.md

 ---

-Thank you for contributing to OptimUI!
+Thank you for contributing to AnuKit!
 Together we're building the future of React component libraries. 🚀